OOP C12 Exceptions

 - …(any resource)

-If the constructor can’t complete, better throw
+If the constructor can’t complete, better throw an exception.

 - Destructors for those objects whose constructor didn’t complete won’t be called.